Are you an adviser? Go to Unbiased Pro

 The drawbacks of taking employer pension contributions

-The main downside of taking remuneration in the form of pension contributions is the obvious one: you can’t access your pension until at least the age of 55.
+The main downside of taking remuneration in the form of pension contributions is the obvious one: you can’t access your pension until you are at least 55 (rising to 57 from April 2028).

 So, pension contributions can’t be a substitute for salary or dividends, just a welcome addition to them.